cf-convention/cf-convention.github.io/faq.md

 ### How do I ask for a new standard name?

-You ask for a new standard name by raising a new `standard name` issue in the [CF discussion GitHub repository][cf-discuss-issues].
+You ask for a new standard name by raising a new `standard name` issue in the [CF vocabularies repository][cf-vocab-issues].
 In your issue, specify the following for each standard name you want to request:

 * its name,
 * its description, and
 * its canonical units.

-Use other examples from the Standard Names table to model your request, or review past requests in the mail list archives.
+Use the [standard names guidelines](http://cfconventions.org/Data/cf-standard-names/docs/guidelines.html), examples from the Standard Names table, and previous proposals to model your request.

 ### How detailed should a standard name be?